rinamishra/IndiaAI-Hackathon-2024/README.md

 ├── main.py                    # Main pipeline for predicting category and subcategories of crime

 The "Models" folder does not contain the actual models due to size limitations.
 However, we have provided a link to a Google Drive folder that contains all the models.
 You can access the models via the following link: (https://drive.google.com/drive/folders/12SHU7rQauIodFaSyHYUnhsHLD9iLzD2A).And the link for submodels is (https://drive.google.com/drive/folders/1-JWpL3xzudw0rQq2VlywmgiFvuxnBYO9) .
-Dataset folder contains a readme file that contains link to drive that has all datset ( https://drive.google.com/drive/folders/1ksuRSVLCyuTiRRI0hE9GxrBpfwMu_AOT)
+Dataset folder contains a readme file that contains link to drive that has all datset [Link Text]( https://drive.google.com/drive/folders/1ksuRSVLCyuTiRRI0hE9GxrBpfwMu_AOT)

 ```